tssutha/tssutha.com/static/pages/2014-01-15-WinDbg-A-Beginner-Guide.markdown

 ### WinDbg : A Windows Debugging Tool, Beginner Guide

 ![debugging][img1]
-Debugging a bug is always challenging and interesting, but the above comic is way to much to reproduce the bug.
+Debugging a bug is always challenging and interesting, but the above comic is way too much to reproduce the bug.
 I know, your are laughing, all credits goes to awesome [XKCD][link5].
 OK, get back to serious business.